 So, the solution is to find that sweet spot and stay between the two extremes.

-Typically, if you’re welding mild steel and you are welding indoors using pure CO2 or a 75/25 Ar/CO2 mix, you will be fine with just 10-15 CFH.
+Typically, if you’re welding mild steel and you are welding indoors using pure CO2 or a 75/25 Ar/CO2 mix, a good gas pressure range for MIG welding is 10-15 CFH.
 But, if you notice any porosity, increase it to the recommended flow rate of 20-30 CFH.

 However, that’s just one scenario…